Mitigating Hidden Confounding Effects for Causal Recommendation

 Noticing the distinct properties of hidden confounder in different scenarios, we pursue a general solution for handling the hidden confounder in recommender systems.
-To understand its impact, we abstract the generation process of the \textit{like} feedback\footnote{Like conceptually denotes post-click feedback such as favorite, purchase, \etc} as a general causal graph in Figure~\ref{fig:causalG} (a).
+To understand its impact, we abstract the generation process of the \textit{like} feedback\footnote{Like conceptually denotes post-click feedback such as favorites, purchases, \etc} as a general causal graph in Figure~\ref{fig:causalG} (a).
 The hidden confounder ($V$) affects item features ($I$) and the happening of like ($L$) through $V\rightarrow I$ and $V\rightarrow L$, respectively.
 Item features $I$ affect $L$ through some mediators $M$ such as the interaction of user-item features and mediation feedback (\eg click).
-The key to mitigating the hidden confounding effect lies in blocking the backdoor path ($I \leftarrow V \rightarrow L$) to estimate the causal effect of $I$ on $L$, \ie $P(L|U,do(I))$ ~\cite{PDA,wenjie-kdd2021}.
-This is non-trivial since $V$ is unobserved, restricting us from adopting any operation requiring the value (or distribution) of $V$, including randomized control trails.
+To simplify, this work narrows its focus to scenarios where the confounder $V$ either has no influence or exerts negligible effects on the mediator $M$, \ie there is no direct edge from $V$ to $M$\footnote{In real-world scenarios, confounders that simultaneously affect both $I$ and $L$ are likely to affect $M$ to a certain degree, meaning that the edge $V \rightarrow M$ exists.
+The causal graph featuring the edge $V \rightarrow M$ is examined in Section \ref{Discussion_sec}.}.
+Under this assumption, effectively mitigating hidden confounding effects between $I$ and $L$ relies on blocking the backdoor path ($I \leftarrow V \rightarrow L$) to estimate the causal effect of $I$ on $L$, i.e., $P(L|U,do(I))$~\cite{PDA,wenjie-kdd2021}.
+This is non-trivial since $V$ is unobserved, restricting us from adopting any operation requiring the value (or distribution) of the confounder $V$.